-As a researcher, registered nurse, and lactation consultant, I am extremely passionate about improving breastfeeding rates in the African American community.
+As a researcher, registered nurse, and lactation consultant, I am extremely passionate about improving breastfeeding rates in Black communities.
 My research is centered on the intersection of race, gender, family dynamics, life course, and breastfeeding.
-The long-term goal of my program of research is to reduce infant feeding disparities in the African American community, increase workforce diversity in the field of breastfeeding and lactation and develop culturally-informed breastfeeding interventions to improve infant feeding education and breastfeeding initiation and duration.
-My career goals include cultivating a program of research aimed at improving the health equity and well-being of African American women and their families and to become a leading NIH-funded lactation researcher and maternal and child health advocate.
+The long-term goal of my program of research is to reduce infant feeding disparities, increase workforce diversity in the fields of breastfeeding and lactation and develop culturally-informed breastfeeding interventions to improve infant feeding education and breastfeeding initiation and duration.
+My career goals include cultivating a program of research aimed at improving health equity and well-being among Black women and birthing people, infants and families and to become a leading NIH-funded lactation researcher and maternal and child health advocate.

 Honors and Awards

 National First Food Racial Equity Cohort, Center for Social Inclusion, 2016

 Trainee Travel Award, International Society for Research in Human Milk and Lactation (ISRHML), 2015

 Emerging Leader Award, UCSF Sigma Theta Tau, Alpha Eta Chapter, 2014

 Alpha Eta Chapter Research Award, UCSF Sigma Theta Tau, 2013